brandonbottini/Elk-Stack-Project/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the Jump Box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- Public IP address: Add whitelisted IP addresses
+- 20.145.67.52(Public IP Address): Add whitelisted IP addresses

 Machines within the network can only be accessed by ssh.
 - The machine that can access the ELK VM is through the jump-box.
 The private ip address of the jump-box is 10.0.0.4.